charles-dyfis-net/ns-exec-tools/README.md

 Note that `--fs-type` cannot be directly mixed with either `--subtree=*` or an explicit list of locations; only one mode or the other can be used.
 However, invocations of different types can be chained: A `without-mounts --fstype=nfs` can then call `--without-mounts --except` with a list of paths.

+Note: `--subtree` only makes a particular lot of sense in `--except` mode, as `without-mounts` always acts recursively downward: `without-mounts /usr/local` will implicitly unmount `/usr/local/share`, but `without-mounts --except /usr/local` won't protect `/usr/local/share` (as opposed to `without-mounts --except --subtree=/usr/local`, which will).

 ## without-nics

 Provides equivalent operation to `without-mounts`, but for Ethernet devices.